SeisComP/main/apps/python/descriptions/scqueryqc.rst

    Writing QC parameters to the database by :ref:`scqc` will result in a rapidly growing database and is therefore not recommended in permanent application!

-The database query is done from
+The database query is done for

 * One or multiple streams,
 * One or multiple QC parameters.
 All QC parameters can be requested.
 Defaults